Welcome to Spring 1!

 Snack & Water

 Toast is available to children for snack.
 Children must pay £1 at the beginning of the week for a slice of toast each day.
 Children are able to bring in their own snack for playtime.
 This can be a cereal/breakfast bar, fruit or veg.
-Water will be available to the children throughout the day.
 If you would like your child to bring in their own bottle, please ensure the bottle is clearly labelled with the child's name.

 If you have any queries or just want to chat about your child's progress, feel free to catch me in the playground at the end of the school day, or alternatively make an appointment with Mrs Thompson in the school office.